 - 4. The NEC shall consist of:

 - a.
 Chairman.
 The Chairman shall be an RACF Trustee who has been nominated as such at the RAA AGM and appointed by the Trustee.

 - b.
 Deputy Chairman.
 Regimental Colonel.

 - c.
-A representative from each of the twelve regions.
+A representative from each region-

 - d.
 Royal Artillery Sergeant Major.

 - e.
 Regimental Secretary.

 - f.
 RAA Secretary.

 - 5. Secretary.
 The Association Secretary is the Secretary to the NEC.

-- 6. The Chairman may invite any other person to join a meeting to advise the NEC on a particular subject.
+- 6. The Chair may invite any other person to join a meeting to advise the NEC on a particular subject.